utkarsh2102/CodeTesting/PROJECT.md

 ## METHODOLOGY:
-The above project was apporached by adopting the following the general methodology, which is as follows:
+The above project was apporached by adopting the general methodology, which is as follows:
 - Questionnaire,
 - Client’s requirements,
 - Concept,